muhammadhassaan-solves/ai-kubernetes-troubleshooting-agent/README.md

 ## Acknowledgment

-Special thanks to **Abhishek Veeramalla** for teaching and guiding the DevOps and Kubernetes concepts used in this project.
+Special thanks to **Abhishek Veeramalla** for teaching and guiding in this project project.